AndrewGibson27/react-youtube-fixed/README.md

 ## Initialization

-The `<YouTubeWrapper />` component has a few optional props:
+The `<YouTubeWrapper />` component has one optional prop:

-- `initialVideoId (string, default: null)`: If you want a video to play immediately when `FixedYouTube` is rendered, send this.
+- `initialVideoId (string, default: null)`: If you want a video to play immediately when `FixedYouTube` is rendered, send this in.
-- `initialIsVisible (boolean, default: true)`: Whether the player should be hidden at first.

 ## Styles